michal-bures/konkr_web/index.md

 *Konkr* is a free strategy game that runs in your web browser.
 It's far from finished, but I think it's already kind of fun.
 Give it a try!

+**Controls** are really simple:

+* Click on a pawn to pick it up.
+Click again to drop it.
+You can drop pawns on your territory, on enemy territory and even on other pawns.
+Try it and see what happens!
+* Click the green button to end your turn.
+* You can also right-click anywhere to undo your latest action.

 ## How to play?

 The island is divided among multiple factions, each represented by different colour of the hexagonal tiles.
 Adjacent tiles of the same colour form a *Kingdom*.
 Each kingdom has it's own, independent economy.
 It gains *gold* each turn based on it's size and pays upkeep for any military units it owns.
 As tiles change ownership, new kingdoms rise and fall, merge together or split apart.

-You are in control of all kingdoms belonging to the dark green faction and your goal is to bring a lasting peace to the land by crushing all oposition under the heels of your armies.
+You are in control of the dark green faction with all its kingdoms.
+Your goal is to bring a lasting peace to the land by mercilessly crushing all oposition under the might of your armies.
 Here are some basic tips to get you started:

 * Use the accumulated gold in your kingdoms to buy *soldiers* and *towers*.
 * Use your soldiers to criple and eventually conquer all oposing kingdoms.